-Men, however, sometimes suffer from infections of the urinary tract and associated symptoms when infected with chlamydia: painful urination and discharge from the penis.
-If untreated, the bacteria can spread to the rest of the body, often infecting the skin or muscle joints.
+Men, however, sometimes suffer from infections of the urinary tract and associated symptoms when infected with gonorrhoea: painful urination and discharge from the penis.
+If untreated, the bacteria can spread to the rest of the body, sometimes infecting the skin or muscle joints.

-Gonorrhea treatment normally involves a course of the antibiotic cefixime.
+Gonorrhea treatment normally involves a course of antibiotics.

 Over 80% of people who are infected with genital herpes, don’t know they have the virus.
 Most of them will never find out - it’s quite common for patients to live a lifetime without knowing about their infection or suffering from any symptoms.

 However, they can pass the virus to another partner who can then develop symptoms.
 Asymptomatic patients tend not to use protection (condoms) every time they have sex, unlike patients who know they have herpes.

 Genital herpes is caused by the herpes simplex virus.
 The symptoms are soreness of the infected area and/or painful blisters around the genitals.
 Most people are able to recognise recurrent episodes due to the itching and tingling sensation in the genitals that they feel a few hours before the blisters appear.
 This is the best time to start an antiviral treatment, right before the virus starts producing genital herpes blisters.